High Strung (2016 film): Plot

 During a night at a pub, Kyle invites Ruby to attend a gala in which he will be performing and Jazzy enters a relationship with a man.
 Behind on his rent, Johnnie agrees to a job as a waiter alongside the Switch Steps, a hip-hop group who lives in his building, at the gala.
 Ruby encounters Johnnie, who apologies for his cold behavior, and the two share a dance.
 Kyle, jealous of the attraction between them, insults Johnnie for being a street performer, resulting in the two competing against each other with the violin.
 The Switch Steps assist Johnnie by dancing for the crowd before they are chased out by security.
 Johnnie later visits Ruby at the Conservatory and the two begin a romantic relationship.
 Johnnie also agrees to enter the competition with Ruby, who later learns from Kyle that he and April are also entering as a team.

 As Ruby continues to struggle in her contemporary classes and Jazzy is repeatedly late for her classes due to partying late with her boyfriend, they are warned that they risk expulsion.
 After an argument, Ruby and Jazzy reaffirm their friendship and Jazzy starts to improve her habits.
 With the help of the Switch Steps, Ruby and Johnnie begin to rehearse for the competition.

 On the day of the competition, Ruby receives a call from a consignment store that they had received Johnnie's violin and goes to retrieve it.
 Meanwhile, Johnnie is taken in by the police for his illegal immigration status.
-He strikes an agreement with the police to assist them in finding a fraud immigration attorney who Johnnie had paid previously to help him get a green card, nearly causing him to be late to competition.
+He strikes an agreement with the police to assist them in finding a fraud immigration attorney who Johnnie had paid previously to help him get a green card, nearly causing him to be late to the competition.
 Ruby returns Johnnie's violin to him for him to play in their performance.
 As the group performs a piece that mixes classical ballet with hip-hop, the judges express mixed feelings about the non-classical performance.
 At the end, Ruby, Johnnie, and the Switch Steps are declared the winners.